 Typology Nature of move Definition Residential movement in Advantaging moves Moves that are voluntary, timely and to better homes, better neighbourhoods, or better schools (Lupton 2016) general Disadvantaging moves Involuntary or frequent moves, or moves to worse housing or worse neighbourhoods or schools (Lupton 2016) Residential movement by Upward movement Moves from more deprived neighbourhoods to less deprived neighbourhoods (Exeter et al. 2015) deprivation Downward movement Moves from less deprived neighbourhoods to more deprived neighbourhoods (Exeter et al. 2015) Sideways movement Moves within or between neighbourhoods with the same level of deprivation (Exeter et al. 2015) Residential movement by frequency Stayers This includes people who do not move, whether they are living in high, medium or low deprivation neighbourhoods (Exeter et al. 2015).
 High This includes people who move frequently during a given period.
 The number of moves and the time period depend on the definition used.
 Medium This includes people who move, but not frequently (usually only once during a given period).
-None This includes people who do not move dur given period.
-This includes people who do not move during a given period. movement by move country during a given period (Statistics NZ This includes people who move to or from another country during a given period (Statistics NZ 2006). distance Inter-regional move This includes people who move between regions within NZ during a given period (Statistics NZ 2006).
+Residential movement by International move This includes people who move to or from another country during a given period (Statistics NZ 2006). distance Inter-regional move This includes people who move between regions within NZ during a given period (Statistics NZ 2006).
 Intra-regional move This includes people who move within a region during a given period (Statistics NZ 2006).
-Local move This can be defined by moves within smaller geopolitical units, or by distance (e.g. \(\)50km, \(\)5km) (see Morton et al. 2014).
+Local move This can be defined by moves within smaller geopolitical units, or by distance (e.g. <50km, <5km) (see Morton et al. 2014).
 Transience unrelated to residential move Changing school This includes people who change school frequently (for reasons unrelated to progression) without moving residential address.
 This may include those who change because of school preference, but may also include children in foster care who change schools because of special needs or disciplinary issues (Bull & Gilbert 2007).
 Changing health provider This includes people who change health provider frequently without moving residential address.
 Reasons for this may include financial difficulties or other reasons unrelated to any measure of hardship.